jiyang-li1/Micro-polling-capstone-project/README.md

 ~~### /admin to get into the admin dashboard (no password)~~
 ### Admin username: admin Password: 12345678 (if not admin try create_admin.py)
 ## This branch is testing the function of select a district after you enter the zip code
+# Able to use berkeley to find poll
+# Not fully testes
+# Add autofilling
+# Currently database relation is multiple zipcode to single city, change to multi 2 multi in next test